SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 4. Under Application Routes, copy the url link to the srv application.
 This will be used in the next steps.
 2. Click on the Service Bindings link on the left menu
 3. Click on the destination service link under the Name Column
-4. Click on Destinations link from the left menu, you will see the existing destination that oyu have created in the previous steps.
+4. Click on Destinations link from the left menu, you will see the existing destination that you have created in the previous steps.
 5. Click on New Destination

 Enter the following: